nworldorder/privacyrightsrequests/README.md

 Privacy Rights Requests is a Windows application designed to automate the opt-out process from over an unlimited amount of DataBrokers based in the US and Europe.
-The application aims to empower users' privacy rights by streamlining GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) compliance requests.
+The application aims to empower users' privacy rights by streamlining GDPR (General Data Protection Regulation), (California Consumer Privacy Act) and some other US compliance requests.

 Features: